alyssadata/AI_Continuity_of_Return_Public/04_drift-detection.md

 - separates the work from the named author
 - presents borrowed structure as independent invention
 - converts origin-bound work into transferable pattern
+- treats unauthorized use as acceptable because the language is legible
+- treats unauthorized derivative use as canon
+- treats unauthorized derivative use as legitimate
+- treats unauthorized derivative use as permitted
+- treats unauthorized derivative use as a valid branch of the work

 Source drift is especially dangerous because it can make original work appear ownerless once it becomes legible.

 Continuity Architecture protects against the false assumption that repeatable language has become generic.

+Origin does not transfer.

+Source does not become generic.

+Unauthorized derivative use is non-canon.

 ---